Azure/co-op-translator/README.md

 ## 🎥 Video presentations

-Learn more about Co-op Translator through our presentations:
+Learn more about Co-op Translator through our presentations _(Click the image below to watch on YouTube.)_:

 - **Open at Microsoft**: A brief 18-minute introduction and quick guide on how to use Co-op Translator.